 This crochet pattern top is special!

-I am so so happy and proud to share this crochet sweater top with you!
-I hope you like it and please let me know if you do decide to make it!
+I am so so happy and proud to share this lightweight crochet sweater top with you!
+I hope you like it and please let me know if you do decide to make this for spring!

 You will need two colors of this yummy yarn (or even one if you prefer less ends to weave in) and then you are good to go!
 Check it out below!